 Climate change is enhancing the frequency and severity of natural catastrophes across the world.
-Global economic losses from climate events in the first quarter of 2022 stood at $32 billion, with only $14 billion of that amount insured — marking the sixth consecutive year of more than $10 billion in insured losses.
+Global natural disasters in 2022 resulted in economic losses of $313 billion, and only $132 billion of that was covered by insurance.
+It was the fifth costliest year on record.

 The increase in natural catastrophe activity has made it essential for risk managers and business leaders to make better decisions to navigate these events.

 Traditional insurance markets offer solutions, but they are largely focused on physical damage impacts, while the economic exposure faced by clients is much broader.
 That includes loss of employee income and the impact that has on the local economy, and more.
 Furthermore, these solutions are not designed to provide strategic access to liquidity, which is especially needed at a time of crisis.

 Cat-Prone Businesses are Taking an ‘If-Then’ Approach with Parametric Solutions

 Risk managers are rethinking their risk resilience by turning to parametric insurance, an “if-then” model designed to complement and supplement a traditional indemnity program and better match capital to the broad nature of risk from natural disasters.
 Parametric insurance is an innovative, transformative and straight-forward solution, well suited for “grey swan” catastrophic events such as earthquakes, named windstorms, hailstorms, tornadoes and wildfires, among other perils.

 Parametric insurance can dovetail traditional insurance solutions and lower the total cost of risk by allowing an organization to proactively increase its program retention and fund a portion of a parametric solution with the associated premium savings.
 By integrating the parametric solution, businesses free up capital by carrying less non-traditional risk.

 Parametric insurance’s core mechanics can be defined by three key attributes: